oshiomah1/oshiomah1.github.io/_posts/2021-3-17-Week_9_Walkthrough.md

 <img src="/assets/img/HMM_menu.png" width=250>

 Now click "Select lists".
-A screen now pops up showing you all of the “universal lists” which are available to all members of ggkbase.
+A screen now pops up showing you all of the “universal lists” which are populated when the data are imported.
 They’re grouped first by category, and then by smaller groups within each category.
-Pick some lists which interest you- some especially interesting lists are Immune system > Cas proteins, and Motility > select all.
+Pick some lists which interest you- some especially interesting lists are Nitrogen cycle -> NitrogenFix_NifHDK, and Motility > select all.
 Once you’ve chosen your lists, click Apply at the top of the page.

 You should now see something like this: